knath2000/gentedekhorasan/memory-bank/activeContext.md

 ## 1. Current Work Focus

 The primary focus is on resolving deployment issues for the `apps/quranexpo-web` project on Vercel.
-Specifically, addressing the `pnpm-lock.yaml` incompatibility and Corepack activation issues.
+Specifically, addressing the `pnpm-lock.yaml` incompatibility and Corepack activation issues, and now also the `useIsClient` import error.

 ## 2. Recent Changes & Updates